geneontology/geneontology.github.io/_docs/gene-product-information-gpi-format-20.md

 This field is optional, cardinality 0+; multiple identifiers should be pipe-separated.

 #### Protein Containing Complex Members
-When column 1 references a protein-containing complex, this column contains the gene-centric reference protein accessions
+When column 1 references a protein-containing complex, this column contains the gene-centric reference protein accessions.

 This field is optional, cardinality 0+; multiple identifiers should be pipe-separated.